mixerapi/rest/README.md

 bin/cake plugin load RestBaker
 ```

-Alternative after composer installing you can manually load the plugin in your Application:
+Alternatively after composer installing you can manually load the plugin in your Application:

 ```php
 # src/Application.php